privacy-tech-lab/privacyflash-pro/README.md

 ### Packaging

 You can also create a new packaged version of PrivacyFlash Pro.
-After successfully installing and running from source, run `python3 package.py` within the `privacyflash-pro/policygenerator` directory.
-A zipped file containg a MacOS distributable app will be generated in the `privacyflash-pro/policygenerator/dist` directory.
+After successfully installing and running from [source]((https://github.com/privacy-tech-lab/privacyflash-pro#installing-from-the-source-files)), run `python3 package.py` within the `privacyflash-pro/policygenerator` directory.
+A zipped file containg a macOS distributable app will be generated in the `privacyflash-pro/policygenerator/dist` directory.

+**Note**: If you are using a Python virtual environment, [as we recommend](https://github.com/privacy-tech-lab/privacyflash-pro#installing-from-the-source-files), run `python3 package.py` after activating the environment.

 **Note**: If packaging for public distribution, remember to update the version number in `privacyflash-pro/policygenerator/interface/index.html` and `privacyflash-pro/policygenerator/package.py`.
+Also, please identify to your users that you packaged the version and that the version is not official.

-If you experience errors packaging or running the packaged app, try updating the dependency `pyinstaller` by running `pip3 install pyinstaller -U` and then run the packaging script.
+If you experience errors packaging or running the packaged app, try updating the dependency `pyinstaller` by running `pip3 install pyinstaller -U` and then run the packaging script again.

 ## Demo Video